 – Amazon and other Grocery outlets – laundry detergent section

-You will most likely come across the borax labeled “20 Mule Team” in the local stores.
+However, if you are unable to locate Borax in your local hardware or store.
+You will most likely come across the Borax labeled “20 Mule Team” in the local stores.

 But, what diseases can you get from fleas?

-Is borax safe cats and dogs (Pets)?
+Is borax safe for cats and dogs (Pets)?

 Borax vs. boric acid powders: which is safer?

 Both Borax and boric acid powders are derived from boron.
-Notably, borax has mainly been used for glazing and welding and also for pharmaceutical purposes.
+Notably, Borax has mainly been used for glazing and welding and also for pharmaceutical purposes.

-Also, borax has a crystalline structure that allows it to slice the fleas’ internal organs and thus kills both larvae and adult fleas.
+Also, Borax has a crystalline structure that allows it to slice the fleas’ internal organs and thus kills both larvae and adult fleas.

 Other uses of Borax Powder

 2: Borax to kill fungus – Do you have a fungus problem in your house?
-It is time you tried borax!
+It is time you tried Borax!
 Fungus and molds require wet atmospheres to grow.
 Borax will dry the various surfaces and thus prevent them from increasing.

-5: Borax used as a home cleaner – If you need to clean house objects and surfaces, borax is an excellent choice.
+5: Borax used as a home cleaner – If you need to clean house objects and surfaces, Borax is an excellent choice.
 It is quick and tough on stains and dirt without the need to use too much effort.